Liouville property for groups and conformal dimension: Contraction coefficients

 In particular, we can use this theorem to find lower estimates for $p_c(G, \bim)$, and hence for $\cdim(G, \bim)$.

-A particular case of this theorem is related to one direction of the Thurston's theorem (see~\cite{DH:Thurston}) characterizing post-critically finite branched self-coverings of the sphere that are realizable as complex rational function.
+A particular case of this theorem is related to one direction of Thurston's theorem (see~\cite{DH:Thurston}).
 In Thurston's theorem one considers subspaces spanned by conjugacy classes defined by disjoint simple closed curves of the punctured sphere (with some additional conditions).
 Such collections of curves are called \emph{multicurves}.

 \begin{proof} Let $\{[g_1], [g_2], \ldots, [g_m]\}$ be a finite spanning set of $U$.
 Let $N$ be a natural number such that the action of each element $g_i^N$ on $\alb$ is identical.
-Denote by $L_{i, kN}$ the length of $g_i^{iN}$ (with respect to some fixed finite generating set of the group).
+Denote by $L_{i, kN}$ the length of $g_i^{kN}$ (with respect to some fixed finite generating set of the group).
 We have then $L_{i, k_1k_2N}\le k_1L_{i, k_2N}$ for all $i=1, \ldots, m$, $k_1, k_2\ge 1$.
 Equivalently, we have

 Note also that $L_{i, kN}\to\infty$ as $kN\to\infty$, since we assume that the elements $g_i$ are of infinite order.

 Assume that $\eta_p<1$.
 Let $\eta$ be such that $\eta_p<\eta<1$.
 After replacing $\alb$ by $\alb^n$ for a large $n$ (using Lemma~\ref{lem:Tpiterate}) and assuming that $N$ is large enough, we will have for all $i$ and $k$.